AEW Dynamite preview: The Dynamite 6 lineup - Pro Wrestling Dot Net

 -“Jurassic Express” Jack Perry and Luchasaurus return

-Powell’s POV: Wednesday’s Dynamite will be the sixth anniversary show and will be live from Hollywood, Florida, at Hard Rock Live at Seminole Hard Rock.
+Powell’s POV: Hologram was pulled from the TNT Title match due to an injury.
+Wednesday’s Dynamite will be the sixth anniversary show and will be live from Hollywood, Florida, at Hard Rock Live at Seminole Hard Rock.
 Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
 Our same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

-Yeah, the 6th anniversary, let’s bring back the scrawny cunt that the owner sided with over literally the only star the company has ever had.